 To enable this option, go to Settings > Accessibility > Speech and tap the Speak Selection option.

 Afterwards, any time you receive a message just hold it and tap the Speak option.

 When Apple rolled out iMessage, it was expected that it would add some new cool features to their default text messaging app.
-The following is a list of new iOS texting tricks that you can use when iMessage is enabled on your iPhone device.
+The following is a list of new iMessage text tricks that you can use when it is enabled on your iPhone.
 To use these texting tricks, make sure you have Internet connection.

 Ever had trouble describing where you exactly are to a friend?
 Maybe you planned to meet at a newly-opened bar and your friend just cannot get the location right, even after you described it for them several times.
 Now with a simple tap of a button, you can share your location with a friend using the iMessages on iPhone.
 Click the little “i” icon on the top right of your screen and hit the “Send My Current Location” button.
 This will share your location (with a map attached) with your friend through a text message.

 One of the best features that most messaging apps like Facebook’s messenger have is the ability to send each other GIFs.
 With the new update, iPhone’s new messaging system, iMessage, also has this feature added.
 Simply click the “A” icon and search for GIFs with keywords.
 This makes your text message conversations more engaging and interactive.

 Most iPhone users may be oblivious to this, but with iMessage, you can now also react to text messages.
 If you do not feel like replying, you can simply react to the message to let the other person know you are not ignoring.
 Reasons can vary but you get the gist of it.
 To react to messages, hold the message bubble until the reaction options appear.
 Then select the reaction of your choice (or one that is appropriate).

 Replacing Text with Emojis